 Old Town Parking Sensors (LR22-0857): The project is a continuation of the Old Town Parking White Paper that discussed various technology solutions designed to track and report on parking in Old Town in real time.
 The white paper recommended that the City utilize parking sensors to monitor parking in Old Town.
 Staff has circulated a Request for Proposal from companies offering parking sensors.
 Responses have been received and are being reviewed by staff.
-The companies that submitted the top two highest rated proposals will be invited to provide a demonstration to staff.
-Demonstrations will be held in March.
+The companies that submitted the top two highest rated proposals were invited to provide a demonstration to staff.
+Demonstrations were held in April.
 (JONES)

 Annual Title 17 Cleanup (LR24-0005): An annual effort of Community Development to identify areas of the code that need clarification, correction or an update.
 This is also performed to implement various components of state law.
-Staff is currently compiling a list of proposed changes and will draft an Ordinance this spring.
+Staff has drafted an Ordinance to implement state law, and correct shortcomings or errors within the Municipal Code.
+This item is slated for Planning Commission on August 7th and City Council on September 11th.
 (COLLINS)